boazbk/tcs/lec_09_godel.md

 > # { .recap }
-* Uncomputable functions include also functions that seem to have nothing to do with NAND++ programs or other computational models such as determining the satisfiability of diophantine equations.
+* Uncomputable functions include also functions that seem to have nothing to do with NAND-TM programs or other computational models such as determining the satisfiability of diophantine equations.
 * This also implies that for any sound proof system (and in particular every finite axiomatic system) $S$,  there are interesting statements $X$ (namely of the form "$F(x)=0$" for an uncomputable function $F$) such that $S$ is not able to prove either $X$ or its negation.

 ## Exercises